datafilter/t3st/README.md

 Sets an exit code of 1 if there were any failed tests.

-#### (4/3) More tests:
+#### (3/2) More tests:

-You can add more `.js` test files (and organise them in nested sub-directories) in the tests directory.
+You can add more `.js` test files (and organise them in nested sub-directories) within your tests directory.

 For more examples like async and promises, see <a href="https://raw.githubusercontent.com/devmachiine/npm-t3st/master/play/demo.js" download> this file.</a>

 For all examples [see the framework tests](https://github.com/devmachiine/npm-t3st/tree/master/tests)

-If you have a different path for tests, add additional path parameter
+If you have a different path for tests than  the current working directory, add additional path parameter

 ```bash
 npx t3st my-tests